Location and hours

 - Materials that support the seven principles

-- Items that support the work of South Valley committees, such as social action, social justice, ecology, grief, caring, personnel management, leadership, etc;
+- Items that support work in social action, social justice, ecology, grief, caring, personnel management, leadership, and more

-- Materials which enrich the particular interests of segments of our community—paganism, earth-based religion, LGBT information and support materials, dream interpretation, spiritual health, yoga, meditation, child psychology and child rearing, feminism, etc.
+- Materials that enrich the interests of our community—paganism, earth-based religion, LGBT information and support materials, dream interpretation, spiritual health, yoga, meditation, child psychology and child rearing, feminism, etc.

 - Bible stories, legends, myths